 All the necessary wisdom for a beginner to choose a snowboard like a pro:

-size(tip to tail) - Find the standard recommended size for you according to weight and height here.
-If you're looking on other size chart that not ours and you have a range of size options to choose from, choose the smallest and round down if necessary.
+size(tip to tail) - Find the standard recommended size for you according to weight and height.
+If you're looking on other size chart that not ours and you have a range of size options to choose from, go with the smaller end and round down if necessary.

 flexibility - Soft flex is better to start, it's more forgiving and easier to control at slow to moderate speeds because, facilitates turn initiation.
 It is the most important part of your choice, along with the snowboard size.